Welcome to the Sterling Morton Library

-The Sterling Morton Library provides significant resources of scientific, artistic, and historical value in support of the Arboretum’s mission.
-Devoted mainly to the subjects of botany and horticulture, especially as it relates to trees and shrubs that can be grown in northern Illinois, these diverse collections also explore such subjects as urban forestry, natural history, botanical art, forestry & conservation, as well as landscape design.
+The Sterling Morton Library provides significant resources of scientific, literary, artistic, and historical value in support of the Arboretum’s mission.
+Devoted mainly to the subjects of botany and horticulture, especially as related to trees and shrubs that can be grown in northern Illinois, the Library collections also cover such subjects as forestry, conservation, natural history, and landscape design.
 LEARN MORE

 The library is open to students, researchers, gardeners, natural history enthusiasts, and anyone who wishes to use it.

 10:00 a.m. - 4:00 p.m. - Saturday

 Please note: The Sterling Morton Library will be closed Thursday, July 4th, for the Independence Day holiday.

 June 3-9 is International Archives Week!
 To learn more about the archive of the Sterling Morton Library, follow the link here: LEARN MORE

 Currently Happening in the Sterling Morton Library